“Which customer ordered the extra hot skinny Ethiopian Albino? Extra hot skinny Ethiopian Albino? Oh, here you go.”

 Ethiopian: a Glena Abaya from Ethiopia happened to be the origin coffee on rotation that day.

 Albino: a cappuccino without chocolate.
-There’s an argument that this is just a latte/flat white (which is exactly what I’ve always made anyone who ordered this).
+There’s an argument that this is just a latte/flat white (which is exactly what I’ve always made any customer who ordered this).
 Yet some customers insist that there’s a difference so crucial that to offer them a latte holds the same weight as Brazil losing the world cup final on home turf.
 And since “cappuccino with no chocolate” is difficult to fit on a takeaway lid, someone came up with the wildly inappropriate shorthand, albino.

 Spanish Version: ¿Debemos Permitir Que los Clientes Nos Dicten Cómo Servir el Café?

 If this were an isolated incident, it might be funny.
 Yet this isn’t.
-Every day across Australia, baristas receive orders that read like a projection of someone’s struggle to define themselves through their coffee.
+Every day across Australia, baristas receive orders that read like a projection of a customer’s struggle to define themselves through their coffee.
 Some of the orders I’ve had thrown my way include: a skinny ¾ full piccolo with chocolate on top, a double ristretto extra hot cappuccino in a glass, and a ¼ strength extra hot flat white with no foam and chocolate on top.
 I’m not kidding.

 Extra hot – If you’re a barista, this photograph just made you a die a little inside

-So why don’t people simply order black coffee or white coffee?
+So why don’t customers simply order black coffee or white coffee?
 Is the difference between a flat white and a latte so stark that it warrants slamming someone’s business on Beanhunter?
 Well, I guess your opinion depends on whether you’re a consumer or a barista.

-The consumer’s point of view:
+The customer’s point of view:

 Some consumers might feel their desires aren’t being catered to, despite it seeming—to them—like a simple request.
 It might be their one daily reprieve from the stress of work, the one chance to have something just as they would like it.